How to Fix Drum scratching clothes on Samsung DVE45T3400W (Electric)

 Drum scratching clothes

-This step-by-step repair guide walks you through fixing drum scratching clothes on your Samsung DVE45T3400W (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’m going to help you tackle the issue of drum scratching clothes on your Samsung DVE45T3400W (Electric).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours, ultimately avoiding a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.

-If your Samsung DVE45T3400W is damaging laundry, these specific symptoms point to a drum scratching problem.
+If your Samsung DVE45T3400W is causing damage to your laundry, look out for these specific symptoms that indicate a drum scratching problem.

-- Clothes come out with snag marks, pulls, or small holes after a normal dry cycle
+• Clothes emerge with snag marks, pulls, or small holes after a regular dry cycle

-- A rhythmic scraping or grinding noise occurs while the drum is spinning
+• A rhythmic scraping or grinding noise is heard while the drum spins

-- Visible rough spots, chips, or exposed metal edges found along the drum interior
+• Visible rough spots, chips, or exposed metal edges found inside the drum

-- Items with delicate fabric or loose threads catch and tear consistently on the same drum area
+• Delicate fabrics or loose threads consistently catch and tear in the same area of the drum

-This issue is most commonly caused by worn or chipped drum baffles, damaged drum seals, or a broken drum lifter that has left rough edges exposed inside the drum.
+Typically, this issue arises from worn or chipped drum baffles, damaged drum seals, or a broken drum lifter that has left rough edges exposed within the drum.

 Tools & Parts Needed